androportal/ABT/user/Bank_reconciliation.rst

 * Press ``View``.

-* A Ledger for that period for the selected account will be displayed to the user with the fields: Date, Particulars, Reference Number, Debit Amount, Credit Amount, Clearance date & Memo.
+* A Ledger for that period for the selected account will be displayed to the user with the fields: Date, Particulars, Cheque number, Reference Number, Debit Amount, Credit Amount, Clearance date & Memo.
 This shall consist all the reconciled transactions with the clearance date and not-reconciled transactions along with all not-reconciled transactions from the start of the